quickstrom/quickstrom/docs/source/running.rst

 Running
 =======

-To check a specification, you must have a running ``geckodriver`` instance.
+To check a specification, you must have a running `geckodriver
+<https://github.com/mozilla/geckodriver>`__ instance.
+If you've installed
+Quickstrom using Nix, you can get geckodriver through Nix, too.
 Run this in a separate tab in your terminal:

 .. code:: shell

-   geckodriver
+   nix-shell -p geckodriver --run geckodriver

 Next, run ``quickstrom check`` and supply the path to the specification file along with the origin URL (can also be a local file path).